-The organizational goals presented throughout this report reflect the DLCC's LEED for Existing Buildings: O&M certification strategy, and to the commitment to maintaining or exceeding the level of practice recognized by its LEED Platinum certification within reason of historical performance and trends.
-These goals will continue to be refined in the future as a result of operational experience and growth.
+The organizational goals presented throughout this report reflect the DLCC's LEED for Existing Buildings: O&M certification strategy, and the commitment to maintaining or exceeding the level of practice recognized by its LEED Platinum certification.
+These goals will continue to be refined in the future as a result of operational experience and other developments.